 7. Don’t give up on tax breaks if your income is too high

 If you make too much to qualify for a tax credit, there are still steps you can take.
 There are things you can do to receive a tax credit even if you make too much money, such as gift assets, shift income, and pursue other strategies.
 These strategies can provide valuable tax benefits and make paying for school much easier.

 8. Apply for student loans as a last resort

 If you must apply for student loans in order to pay for school, opt for subsidized loans when possible.
 Subsidized loans are need-based, while unsubsidized loans are not.
 The federal government pays the interest on these loans while you’re in school and during the grace period before repayment begins.
 For details, check out the U.S. Department of Education’s Federal Student Aid Information Center or Sallie Mae.
 Repayment begins six months after the student graduates, withdraws from school, or falls below half-time enrollment status.

-Fremont College offers assistance with the financial aid process every step of the way.
-It takes 15 months to earn an associate’s degree or bachelor’s degree (as part of our bachelor’s Degree Completion Program) at Fremont College preparing you for a rewarding career in a short amount of time compared to other schools.
+Fremont University offers assistance with the financial aid process every step of the way.
+It takes 15 months to earn an associate’s degree or bachelor’s degree (as part of our bachelor’s Degree Completion Program) at Fremont University preparing you for a rewarding career in a short amount of time compared to other schools.
 Contact us today to learn more about your financial aid options and how we can help you get money to help you pay for college.
 Our financial aid representative will give you tips on how to apply for financial aid and student loans, and will explain the process.
-Don’t let money stand in the way of a good education – get help paying for college by contacting Fremont College today!
+Don’t let money stand in the way of a good education – get help paying for college by contacting Fremont University today!